Clinical Supervisor Training

 Dr. Rhonda Johnson

-LPC-S, LMFT-S, REGISTERED PLAY THERAPIST™ SUPERVISOR, APPROVED CLINICAL SUPERVISOR, Trust Based Relational Intervention™ PRACTITIONER, EMDR CONSULTANT, SOMATIC EXPERIENCING™ PRACTITIONER
+LPC-S, LMFT-S, REGISTERED PLAY THERAPIST™ SUPERVISOR, Approved clinical supervisor, TBRI PRACTITIONER, EMDR CONSULTANT, SOMATIC EXPERIENCING™ PRACTITIONER

-She is the founder and owner of the Center for Counseling and Family Relationships, a large, thriving group practice that was established in 2007 and specializes in family systems and trauma-informed approaches.
-Dr. Johnson is also the founder and owner of CCFAM Training, established in 2012, offering supervision and ethics courses.
-She is also the owner of Play Therapy Training Resources, established in 2021.
-Through those companies, she provides continuing education, supervision, and consultations.
+Dr. Rhonda Johnson is the founder and owner of the Center for Counseling and Family Relationships (CCFAM), a large and thriving group practice established in 2007 that specializes in family systems and trauma-informed care.
+She is also the founder of CCFAM Training, launched in 2011, which provides continuing education designed to support therapists across the lifespan of their careers.
+In 2021, she founded Play Therapy Training Resources, offering specialized continuing education to support play therapists at every stage of their professional journey.

 Approved Continuing Education Provider